Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 Word-of-mouth marketing (WOM marketing) happens when people talk to others about your brand, products, or services, in person or online.
 It also includes any actions your business takes to encourage people to share their experiences with your brand and recommend it to others.
 Common forms of word-of-mouth marketing are reviews, social media shares, and referrals from friends.
 This results in free (or nearly free!) advertising for your brand.

 The power of word-of-mouth marketing comes from its high level of trust.
-Word-of-mouth recommendations usually come from friends, family members, and others within someone’s close social circles.
+Word-of-mouth recommendations usually come from friends, family members, and others within someone’s circle.
 When someone sees a friend or family member raving about a particular brand, they’re much more likely to buy because peer recommendations are seen as especially valuable

-According to a Nielsen report, 92% of people trust word-of-mouth referrals from people they know, more than they trust all other forms of advertising.
+According to a Nielsen report, 92% of people trust word-of-mouth referrals from people they know over all other forms of advertising.

 All this happens at a very low cost to your business – often, for free.